-We like vibrant colors, instead of what is appealing to your eyes, try to get your cat toys with colors they can see.
-Blues, Greens, Yellows and any combination of the three.
+We like vibrant colors, instead of what is appealing to your eyes, try to get your cat toys with colors they can see; blues, greens, yellows and including any combination of the three.

 “But she loves the pink stuffed mouse I bought her.”

-Honey, she loves the texture, she can’t see any hue of red and it would give your furry child more pleasure if they can see what they are playing with.
+Honey, she loves the texture, she can’t see any hue of red and it would give your furry child more pleasure if they could see what they are playing with.

 So why do cats play with the colorful toys we buy?
 Texture, it feels good to their paws, etc.

 Our Beloved Cats Are Crepuscular